ericwq/goutmp/README.md

 Please refer to [s6-setuidgid](https://skarnet.org/software/s6/s6-setuidgid.html) to accomplish the above work in a single command.
 Note: in docker environment, mounted local file system does not support set UID/GID operation.

-## difference with original goutmp
+## Difference with original goutmp

 After search the internet, I found [RLabs/goutmp](https://gogs.blitter.com/RLabs/goutmp) and decide to use it to access `utmp` and `wutmp` database.
 As I learn more about utmp/utmpx API and `RLabs/goutmp`.
 I found it's time to create an alternative go module.